 1. The Size of the Pupil

 The nurse will measure the size of the pupils both under photopic (bright) and scotopic (dark) environments.
-The test result will be deemed abnormal if the size of the pupils is different one with another.
+The test result will be deemed abnormal if the size of the pupils is different one with another or normal pupil size.

 2. The Shape of the Pupil